bhauman/figwheel-main/CONTRIBUTING.md

   git merge upstream/main
   ```
 - **Ask Questions**: If you're unsure about something, feel free to [open an issue](https://github.com/bhauman/figwheel-main/issues) or join the community discussions.
 - **Respect Licensing**: Ensure that your contributions comply with the project's licensing terms.
-Figwheel Main is licensed under the [Eclipse Public License](https://github.com/bhauman/figwheel-main/blob/main/LICENSE).
+FigwheelMain is licensed under the [Eclipse Public License](https://github.com/bhauman/figwheel-main/blob/main/LICENSE).

-Thank you again for your interest in contributing to Figwheel Main!
-Together, we can make this project even better.
+Thank you again for your interest in contributing to FigwheelMain!

-Happy coding! ð

 # License